LispCookbook/cl-cookbook/process.md

 In the first case we don’t have much explicit control over the operations themselves.
-We mostly rely on the fact that the library itself will optimise and parallelise the forms to whatever extent it can.
+We mostly rely on the fact that the library itself will optimize and parallelize the forms to whatever extent it can.
 In this post, we will focus on the second category of cognates.

 Take, for instance, the cognate function `lparallel:pmap` is exactly